How to Structure Terraform Modules for PostGIS: Drift-Safe Layout, State Reconciliation & Recovery

 type = string

-description = "Target PostGIS major.minor version.
-Must match cloud provider support matrix."
+description = "Target PostGIS major.minor.
+Must match the provider support matrix."

 }